 Hand Crafted Fairy Houses

-Getting outdoors does more than just keep kids away from the TV and gaming consol.
+Getting outdoors does more than just keep kids away from the TV and gaming console.
 Doctors say lack of exposure to sunshine is causing an increase in rickets – so tell them to get their fix and head out to the back of the yard… where the fairies are.
-One way to make sure the fairy folk keep coming back is to build them one of these cute fairy houses from twigs, sticks, cones – in fact as many natural items as you can find in your yard.
+One way to make sure the fairy folk keep coming back is to build them a cute fairy houses from twigs, sticks, cones – in fact as many natural items as you can find in your yard.
 We fairy houses look amazing with all natural elements, but if you want to attract A-lister fairies, you can even purchase teeny tiny doors and windows to stick on or make toadstools out of clay to line their path.
-This is a favorite of my springtime crafts for kids because it is so fun to see what they come up with!
+This is a favorite of my spring crafts for kids because it is so fun to see what they come up with!

 If you’ve some excess sticks in your pile after your fairy home’s finished, why not get the kids to paint them up and make an abstract artwork?
 Paint a range of sticks in bright colors and stick them to a piece of stiff card for original wall art.
 Even a simple row of colored sticks looks cool.
 Alternatively, if you’ve got a whole heap of freezer ties in the corner of your kitchen drawer, donate them to the cause – you could end up with a brilliant piece of 3D art like this stick heart!
 Colored sticks also look great arranged in clear glass bottles.
 Another project is to make large flower heads from stiff card and attach them to the painted sticks for a cool bouquet.
 They can even paint large sticks and make wands or staffs to play with.
 These spring crafts for kids are so great because they allow for endless creativity!

 Great for increasing dexterity in little fingers – as well as keeping kids absorbed for hours – Perler Beads (or Hama Beads if you’re in Europe) can be used to create an endless array of shapes, toys and gifts.
 You can buy simple frames such as flowers (perfect for spring!), stars and circles, and kids pop the beads on anyway they like to make drinks coasters, key rings or holiday decorations.
 You can also download blank frames for kids to create their own designs.
 Fuse the beads by ironing over them (best done by parents), using special paper that comes in the pack, then – bingo!
 You’ve got a charming toy, decoration or gift made by their own fair hand.
-All you have to do now is pile in the car and go give it to grandma…
+All you have to do now is pile in the car and go give the spring crafts to grandma!

 Hand Painted Clothing